rskidmore1/rskidmore1/README.md

 ## I am a Full Stack Developer <h3>

 _Hello._<br>
 My name is Ryan.
-Like many programmers, I have diversity of hobbies/interests and plurality of influences.
+Like many programmers, I have a diversity of hobbies/interests and plurality of influences.
 Chief among them: the Outdoors and writing songs on the acoustic guitar.
 Also, I employ long rambling wanders on my motorcycle for inspiration.
-I believe that while coding is important.
-Equally as important is domain expertise.
+I believe that while coding is important, equally as important is domain expertise.
 Thus I try to learn lots about the interesting world outside by travelling often and maintaining healthy curiosity about many things.

 **I'm currently working on:**